New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Tasks to Support Accomplishing the Prospective Results

 \subsection{Necessary Detector Capabilities for BSM Signals}

-The discovery potential for physics Beyond the Standard Model (BSM) at neutrino facilities depends on the ability of detectors to capture rare or subtle deviations from standard neutrino interactions.
+The discovery potential for BSM physics at neutrino facilities depends on the ability of detectors to capture rare or subtle deviations from standard neutrino interactions.
 While many BSM signals may closely resemble known processes, they can manifest as small distortions in kinematic distributions, rare event topologies, or unexpected flavor transitions.
-Therefore, high-precision measurements and low-background environments are essential to uncover such effects.
-To enable the robust exploration of a wide array of BSM scenarios, such as sterile neutrinos, non-standard interactions (NSIs), light dark matter (LDM), axion-like particles (ALPs), or neutrino-philic bosons which can produce final states that mimic standard neutrino interactions.
 Therefore, a successful BSM physics program demands detector capabilities tailored to enhance sensitivity to rare, exotic, or misidentified events while maintaining strong background rejection and high-precision measurements.
-In order to fully exploit the discovery potential of current and future neutrino facilities, several detector capabilities are critically important.

-First, detectors must achieve excellent spatial and vertex resolutions to identify possible displaced vertices from long-lived particle decays, such as axion-like particles or heavy neutral leptons.
+First, detectors must achieve excellent spatial and vertex resolutions to identify possible displaced vertices from long-lived particle decays, such as ALPs or heavy neutral leptons.
 In order to accomplish this, detectors must achieve excellent momentum resolution to precisely reconstruct the trajectories of charged particles.
-This enables accurate determination of the invariant mass of the parent particle and improves the discrimination between new physics signals and Standard Model backgrounds.
+This enables accurate determination of the invariant mass of the parent particle and improves the discrimination between new physics signals and SM backgrounds.
 Furthermore, precise momentum measurements contribute to refining the position of the displaced vertex by constraining the back-extrapolated track trajectories.
 Detectors like DAMSA and SHiP employ magnetic spectrometers and precision trackers for this purpose.

-Second, a low energy threshold and high light yield are necessary to detect sub-MeV to few MeV signals, which are especially important in the search for coherent elastic neutrino-nucleus scattering (CE$\nu$NS), light dark matter, or dark photon-electron scattering.
+Second, a low energy threshold and high light yield are necessary to detect sub-MeV to few MeV signals, which are especially important in the search for coherent elastic neutrino-nucleus scattering (CE$\nu$NS), LDM, or dark photon-electron scattering.
 Experiments such as NEON, COHERENT, and JUNO-TAO exploit this capability to probe light mediators and other weakly coupled new particles.